jackm/kijiji-manager/README.md

 Built using the [Flask](https://flask.palletsprojects.com/) framework with Python 3.6+.
 Completely API driven, with no web scraping.
 Runs a local webserver which provides the web user interface.

-Kijiji Manager is able to handle all types of ads under every Kijiji category (although not every ad type has been extensively tested).
+Kijiji Manager is able to handle all types of ads under every Kijiji category, excluding the _Services_ category (although not every ad type has been extensively tested).

 If you find any bugs with posting ads, please create a new issue to report it.